hadley/adv-r/Testing.md

   <tr><td><code>expect_that(x, throws_error(y))</code></td><td><code>expect_error(x, y)</code></td></tr>
 </table>

 Running a sequence of expectations is useful because it ensures that your code behaves as expected.
 You could even use an expectation within a function to check that the inputs are what you expect.
 However, they're not so useful when something goes wrong: all you know is that something is not as expected, not anything about where the problem is.
-Tests, described next, organise expectations into coherent blocks that describe the overall goal of that set of expectations.
+Tests, described next, organise expectations into coherent blocks that describe the overall goal of a set of expectations.

 ### Tests